deewilcox/manager-readme/README.md

 ## 1:1s
 We will meet weekly for 30-60 minutes.
 I will book an hour, but how we spend our time is up to you.

 These meetings are not status updates.
-The purpose of these meetings is for us to get to know each other, learn how to work well together, and so I can help further you in your career goals as we both work to move SmileDirect forward.
+The purpose of these meetings is for us to get to know each other, learn how to work well together, and so I can help further you in your career goals as we both work to move Newsela forward.

 ## Feedback (giving & receiving)
 We encourage feedback and are highly responsive to it.
 Sometimes this means we course-correct mid-stream, and that can be challenging.
 However, we believe that Better is Better, and we value providing the best possible solutions to our customers.